vorpalnet/blade/vorpal-blade-services-router/README.md

 # Router

-Welcome to the Vorpal:BLADE Reductive Reasoning Router (R3).
+Welcome to the Vorpal:BLADE R3, the Reductive Reasoning Router.

 The goal behind R3 is to build a universal router that can build translations maps based on any piece of data within a SIP message without scripting (for now).
 It is called "reductive" because it works upon a simple